hcnode/koa-cola/README.md

 import { Cola, store } from "koa-cola/client";
 import { GetFooApi } from "../../api";
 var loadSuccess = store.loadSuccess;
-// universal ajax api called either in browser or node.js, in server side, ctx does exist. async function callApi(ctx?) {
+// Api can be called either in browser or node.js, in server side, ctx parameter exists. async function callApi(ctx?) {
   var getFooApi = new GetFooApi({});
   await getFooApi.fetch(ctx);
   var result: any = getFooApi.result;
   return `api called from ${ctx ? "server" : "client"}, data:${result.data}`;
 }
-// use Cola decorator to "isomorphic" redux data flow
+// Use Cola decorator to "isomorphic" redux data flow
 @Cola({
-  // universal redux both in browser and node.js, when to be called depend on page context
-  // if page refresh, called in node.js, or if refresh from SPA link, called in browser
+  // return some props in initData in server side and as the init state in client side redux
+  // in client side, ssr component html "rendered" with the init state, so this looks like redux state flows from server side to client side
   initData: {
     hello: () => {
       return Promise.resolve("Wow koa-cola!");
     },
+    // this callApi called is in server side
     apiDataCallFromServer: async ({ params, helpers }) => {
       return await callApi(helpers.ctx);
     }